cSploit/cSploit.github.io/README.md

 ### Warning: Known issues
 + Page gets 404 errors for each redirection. it's normal, because cSploit will try (Security reason) to redirect you at rootURL + directory and not at the clean directory.
 So, it will be fixed automatically when merged in master, because it'll set up automatically everything
-+ Markdown parsing issues, Them will be fixed soon :)
++ Markdown parsing issues, Them will be fixed soon
++ Font parsing (Apply) issue, also it will be fixed soon ;)